 How Nicotine Affects Your Heart

-Usually, the main source of nicotine entering your body is through tobacco, and most of the time, via smoking.
+Usually, the main source of nicotine entering your body is tobacco, and most of the time, via smoking.
 And tobacco is one of the most addictive substances responsible for taking the life of every 1 out of 5 people in the world.
 In India alone, the death toll due to tobacco is as high as 10 million lives per year.
 It is more than the deaths caused because of HIV, Illegal drug use, alcohol use, firearm-related incidents and road accidents, all combined.
 The heart bears a lot of damage because of smoking.
-The best heart specialists in Delhi NCR advises that people at risk of heart disease, stroke, and even diabetes should not be even around someone smoking.
+The best heart specialists in Delhi NCR advise that people at risk of heart disease, stroke, and even diabetes should not be even around someone smoking.
 If you’re in Noida and suffering from any of the diseases associated with smoking, you can turn yourself in the hands of the best heart specialists in Noida present in the heart hospitals in Noida, to get the best treatment.

 The nicotine in cigarettes, as discussed is highly addictive and can have withdrawal symptoms when someone tries quitting.
 Another damage is that nicotine also contributes to hardening your artery walls.
 The thickening of the artery walls can lead to Atherosclerosis which restricts the flow of oxygen-rich blood to different parts and organs of your body.